sugar-cubes/sugar-cubes-cloner/README.md

 implementation "io.github.sugar-cubes:sugar-cubes-cloner:0.0.1"
 ```

+It is recommended also to include [Objenesis](https://github.com/easymock/objenesis) library into your application.

 ## Objectives

 - To get simple, convenient and configurable way of deep-cloning of objects of any types.